coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

         Shift + BackSpace

 ## Running android apps

+> UPDATE: these days you don't need this, you can just enable the beta-channel and the playstore pops up

 I was able to get android apps quickly up and running by putting this script in `Downloads/enable_playstore.sh`: